arunpandeycdac/dynamicProgramming/README.md

 2. Tabulation

 #### Memoization:
-A way of speeding up the computations by caching results of repeated calculations.
+* A way of speeding up the computations by caching results of repeated calculations.
+* There is a trade-off of space over speed.
+This takes space to cache the intermediate results but improves the performance.